thibautambrosino/REPR/README.md

 The tasks to accomplish to lit your objects with the diffuse IBL are:
 1. Load one of the  `diffuse` files provied in the folder `assets/env`
 2. Use the geometry normal to sample the texture.
-Be careful here, the texture is saved as a spherical projection.
-Thus, you will need to convert from cartesian coordinates to polar coordinates
+Be careful here, the texture is saved as an equirectangular projection.
+Start by converting your cartesian coordinates to polar coordinates (azimuthal angle phi and polar angle theta).
+Then remap these coordinates in [0, 1] to use them as equirectangular UV coordinates.
 4. Apply the texture contribution to the indirect lighting

 This is the kind of results you should get with the diffuse texture `Alexs_Apt_2k-diffuse-RGBM.png`: